forieux/qmm/README.rst

   their type, .., as well as for data adequacy.
 - Provided base class for objectives and losses allowing easy and fast implementation.
+- Just one file if you like quick and dirty installation, but available with ``pip``.
 - Comes with examples of implemented linear operator.

 Installation and documentation